titodamiani/mzmine_documentation/docs/getting_started/batch_processing.md

 # **Batch processing**

-Besides the interactive [GUI](main_window_overview.md), MZmine can be also run in '**batch mode**', which means using the so-called [batch files](#batch-file).
+Besides the interactive [GUI](main_window.md), MZmine can be also run in **batch mode**, which means using the so-called [batch files](#batch-file).
 Batch processing enables the user to run entire processing pipelines with a few clicks, or even through the [command-line interface (CLI](#command-line-interface-cli).
 This makes MZmine suitable to be integrated into automated data analysis pipelines (e.g. QC systems).

 ## Batch file

-A batch file (XML format) is basically a list of processing steps (i.e. modules and their corresponding parameters) for MZmine to run one after another.
+A batch file (XML format) is basically a list of processing steps (i.e., modules and their corresponding parameters) for MZmine to run one after another.
 Virtually any processing pipeline (including data import/export) can be saved as a batch file and executed with a few clicks [through the GUI](#batch-mode-gui).
 Batch files can be also opened in the GUI, which is a good way to visualise the structure of your workflow.
-To do so, go to '**Project → Batch mode**' or press ++ctrl+B++ (++command+B++ on Mac).
+To do so, go to '**Project → Batch mode**' or press ++ctrl+b++ (++command+b++ on Mac).
 This will open the following dialog:

 ![Batch dialog](img/batch_dialog.png)